 You will still need to pay the payroll amount to your employees as per your usual process, but you now have up to almost 2 months more until the payroll charge on your credit card bill is due!

-Scheduling your payment
+4. Set up your payment